This Korean Shampoo Doubles As Hair Perfume & Actually Delivers Results

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 As someone who doesn’t get a trim as often as she should (I’m growing my hair out, okay?), I expect a lot from my humble shampoo and conditioner.
-I want them to cleanse my scalp and strands of the daily lashings of dry shampoo, not to mention smooth frizz, minimize split ends, boost shine, and make my lengths smell incredible.
+I want them to cleanse my scalp and strands of the daily lashings of dry shampoo, not to mention smooth frizz, minimise split ends, boost shine and make my lengths smell incredible.
 I don’t think that’s a tall order, especially given how far haircare tech has come.
-But it’s my job to test these products out, and you’d be surprized how many brands underdeliver.
-So when I heard that Kundal — Korea’s number one shampoo brand — had landed at Amazon and Walmart, too, I sat up, took note, and headed straight to TikTok to see what all the fuss was about.
+But it’s my job to test these products out, and you’d be surprised how many brands underdeliver.
+So when I heard that Kundal — Korea’s number one shampoo brand — was available in Australia, I sat up, took note, and headed straight to TikTok to see what all the fuss was about.

 AdvertisementADVERTISEMENT

-While Korea’s skincare continues to enjoy the spotlight, it’s now haircare’s turn to shine, with Kundal taking center stage.
-On TikTok, the hashtag #Kundal now has over 17.3K posts and counting, many racking up tens of thousands of views, likes, and comments.
-The consensus?
-It’s one of the best-smelling — yes, smelling — hair brands out there.

-According to the brand’s legions of fans, hair perfume has nothing on Kundal’s shampoo range, which features fragrances like White Musk (clean, soft, and powdery), Cherry Blossom (lightly floral and refreshing), and Violet Muguet (sweet and slightly green).
-There are also matching conditioning treatments, a scalp tonic, and a post-wash serum, all of which smell just as good.
-In fact, some are even filming themselves “blind” reviewing the collection based on scent alone.

 It seems the most popular scent is White Musk — a warm “skin scent” with a spicy, intimate edge.
-As luck would have it, White Musk was the fragrance that landed on my desk, namely the Honey & Macadamia Shampoo White Musk, $14.31, and the Honey & Macadamia Protein Treatment White Musk, $14.86.
+As luck would have it, White Musk was the fragrance that landed on my desk, namely the Honey & Macadamia Shampoo White Musk, $29, and the Honey & Macadamia Protein Treatment White Musk, $29.
 It’s not all hype — they do smell incredible.
-Hours after using the shampoo and treatment, my partner walked into a bathroom that smelled like a high-end spa.
+Hours after using the shampoo and treatment, my partner walked into a bathroom that smelt like a high-end spa.
 He was convinced I’d spritzed on perfume before bed.
 Nope, just my hair.

 AdvertisementADVERTISEMENT